Skip to content

 Lifetime Earnings and Academic Achievement

-Another way to seem at the return on investment of upper education is to look at the typical lifetime earnings of workers with different levels of educational attainment.
-The social security Administration (SSA) data tell substantial increases in existing earnings with each additional level of educational realization.
+Another way to look at the return on investment of upper education is to look at the typical lifetime earnings of workers with different levels of educational attainment.
+The Social Security Administration (SSA) data shows substantial increases in existing earnings with each additional level of educational realization.

 As of 2015, men with bachelor’s degrees had median lifetime earnings of roughly $900,000 greater than high school graduates. for girls with bachelor’s degrees, median earnings were $630,000 more.
 Men with graduate degrees had median lifetime earnings of $1.5 million above the number of high school graduates.
 The median advantage in lifetime earnings for girls with graduate degrees was $1.1 million.